-- (1) This section applies to a stamp duty refund that, on or after the commencement of this section, the State is required to, or may, make to a person. - (2) The State must not make the refund unless the commissioner is satisfied- - (a) the person has not received, and will not receive, an amount from another person for all or part of the stamp duty paid; or - (b) if the person has received an amount (the "amount received") from another person for all or part of the stamp duty paid-the person will reimburse the other person for the amount received. - (3) Subsection (2) has effect despite the terms of a court order relating to the refund. - (4) If subsection (2)(b) applies, the person must-
+- (1) This section applies to a stamp duty refund that, on or after the commencement of this section, the State is required to, or may, make to a person. - (2) The State must not make the refund unless the commissioner is satisfied- - (a) the person has not received, and will not receive, an amount from another person for all or part of the stamp duty paid; or - (b) if the person has received an amount (the amount received) from another person for all or part of the stamp duty paid-the person will reimburse the other person for the amount received. - (3) Subsection (2) has effect despite the terms of a court order relating to the refund. - (4) If subsection (2)(b) applies, the person must- - (a) within 90 days after receiving the refund (the relevant period), reimburse the other person for the amount received; and - (b) within 7 days after the relevant period, give the commissioner written notice that the other person has been reimbursed for the amount received. - (5) Also, if subsection (2)(b) applies and the person does not, within the relevant period, reimburse the other person for the amount received, the person must, within 7 days after the relevant period- - (a) give the commissioner written notice that the other person was not reimbursed for the amount received; and

-61 See the Administration Act, section 118 (Period for keeping records).
+See the Administration Act, section 118 (Period for keeping records).